How to Convert Blu-ray to Play in QuickTime Player

 Step 1: Open Blu-ray content

-Now insert your Blu-ray/DVD into your Mac's DVD drive and launch the program.
-To select content you would like to convert hit the "Add Blu-ray/DVD" button on the left side of menu bar.
+Now insert your Blu-ray into your Mac's BD drive and launch the program.
+To select content you would like to convert hit the Load Disc button on the left side of menu bar.
 In the opened window browse for the movie files to load onto the program.

-You can also drag-and-drop files to the main interface of this blu-ray to MKV application.
+You can also drag-and-drop files to the main interface of this Blu-ray to MKV converter application.

 Step 2: Select "MKV" as output format and set up the output parameters

 In this case please note that the less values you set the less file size and quality of your output video you get and vice versa.

-If you need to convert your Blu-ray video for a specific device you can also use the "Device" tab (next to "Format" tab) and select the button corresponding to the desired device.
+If you need to convert your Blu-ray video for a specific device you can also use the device-oriented categories and select the profile corresponding to the desired device.

-Now, back to the main screen.
-Before the final converting, you can use the inherent user-friendly editor for perfecting the videos, which is basic but affords you the most control and an opportunity to edit out the videos: Trim, cut, split, merge, rotate, mix videos.
-Apply effects and overlays, insert menus, audio, texts and subtitles, etc. You can implement it by clicking on the big "Edit" icon on the right side of corresponding title.
+Before the final converting, you can use the inherent user-friendly editor to enhance the videos.
+This editor is basic but affords you the most control and an opportunity to edit out the videos: Trim, cut, split, merge, rotate, mix videos.
+Apply effects and overlays, insert menus, audio, texts and subtitles, etc. You can implement it by clicking on the "Edit" icon on the top menu bar of the program's window.

 Step 3: Convert your Blu-ray into MKV

-After you have the settings configured, press the "Convert" button at the top side of the main interface, this will require you to select a location on your HDD for the output video file.
+After you have the settings configured, go ahead and select a location on your HDD for the output video file via Destination field (beneath Profile menu).
 Please take a note, you need to make sure that the destination of the rip is going to need to be somewhere with a lot of hard drive space.